rpSebastian/PDCFRPlus/README.md

 ## Test PDCFRPlus

-Run the following script to assess the perforamce of CFR variants on testing games.
+Run the following script to assess the performance of CFR variants on testing games.
 The results are saved in the folder `results`.
 ```bash
 conda activate PDCFRPlus
 python scripts/parallel_run.py --algo CFRPlus